fordfrog/apgdiff/README.md

 * Add support for ALTER TABLE ...
 OWNER TO (serge-pouliquen-itf)
 * Add support for CREATE TYPE (Karol Rybak)
 * Add CREATE AND DROP IF EXISTS on objects(table,view,index,sequence,trigger,type) (Jalisson Mello)
+* Use using column::type to cast the type of column (erhuabushuo)

 #### Fixes
 * Added hint to use "CREATE TABLE ...
 CONSTRAINT name PRIMARY KEY/UNIQUE ..."